 Established in 2014 by Mohit Kalra, CEO and Founder and Benson Samuel CTO & Co-Founder, Coinsecure was one of the fastest and largest Bitcoin Exchanges in India which enabled users to trade in Bitcoin with on their online platform at a competitive fee.

-The firm had come a long way in a short span of time and had recently secured Series A funding of $1.2 million making it India’s first Bitcoin company to have secured the highest funding till date.
+The firm had come a long way in a short span of time and had recently secured Series A funding of $1.2 million making it India’s first Bitcoin company to have secured the highest funding to date.

 The company’s last funding was supposed to help it focus on enterprise services, such as providing public/private blockchain solutions to various industries, such as Banks, Manufacturing Industries, Suppliers, Import and Export Industry.